Chinese (CHNS) Courses

-CHNS 250 Chinese Folklore and Symbolism (3) This course introduces ancient Chinese folktales and symbolism that are significantly connected with Chinese cultural tradition, social life and customs, as well as distinctive aesthetics.
-Interesting and important stories are selected from mythology, legends and fables, covering various themes such as the creation of the universe, the ideal of life and happiness, the enlightenment of virtues, and the praises for loyal love.
-Moreover, most representative auspicious symbols in Chinese life are discussed in historical and cultural context.
-The discussions are focused on the origins and cultural connotations of such symbols as well as their impact on Chinese society, customs, literature and art traditions.
+CHNS 350 Chinese Folklore and Symbolism (3) This course explores ancient Chinese folktales and symbolism that are significantly connected with Chinese cultural tradition, social life and customs, as well as distinctive aesthetics.
+Interesting and important stories are selected from mythology, legends, and fables, covering various themes such as the creation of the universe, enlightenment of virtues and ethics, philosophy of life, tragedies and praises for loyal love, as well as women heroes.
+Moreover, auspicious symbols in Chinese life are discussed in their historical and cultural context and with regard to their impact on Chinese society, customs, and aesthetics.
 (Attributes: HPP)

-CHNS 260 Chns Hist Culture through Film (3) This course is an introduction to Chinese history and culture through a selection of films produced in mainland China, Hong Kong, Taiwan and in the West.
-Students will gain fundamental knowledge of the history, peoples, society, customs and civilization of China as reflected from the films.
-The films serve as an overview of Chinese history from ancient to modern times, and a reflection of many aspects of Chinese culture.
-Each film is introduced in class, but only the most important portions of it are shown (with English subtitles for those produced in Chinese), to be followed by an open discussion.
+CHNS 360 Chinese Culture through Film (3) This course introduces Chinese culture, history, society, peoples, customs and major civilizations through a selection of films produced both in mainland China, Hong Kong, Taiwan and in the West.
+The films serve as an overview of Chinese history from ancient to modern times and a reflection of many aspects of Chinese culture.
+Each film is featured in class, showing the most important portions of it, to be followed by an open discussion.
 Students are asked to write a short comment on each film to be discussed.
-Knowledge of Chinese is not needed.
-(Attributes: HPP)
+Knowledge of Chinese language is not needed.